delphix/mariadb-plugin/docs/docs/Provisioning.md

       ![Screenshot](./image/select-snap.png)

 2. Select the target host from the dropdown on which VDB needs to be created.
-   If there are multiple MySQL repositories on the host, select the one that matches the source db version.
+   If there are multiple MariaDB repositories on the host, select the one that matches the source db version.

     If there are multiple OS users on the host, select the user you want to use.